kimdurante/gis-workshop-waml-template/content/layers.md

 ### Preparing Data

-Preparing geospatial data for accessioning can involve inspecting or wrangling files in order to make sure they meet certain functional requirements of the infrastructure.
+Preparing geospatial data can involve inspecting or wrangling files in order to make sure they meet certain functional requirements of the infrastructure.

 All layers must have: